ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 * Identify the aspects of your application that vary and **separate them** from what stays the same

 * Is the same code changing with **every** new requirement?
-Then, you've got a behavior that really needs to be pulled out and separated from all the stuff that doesn't change
+Then, you've got a behaviour that really needs to be pulled out and separated from all the stuff that doesn't change

   * Then you can **alter or extend** the parts that vary, but do it without affecting the parts that don't vary